Examples of Internal and External Stakeholders

 After understanding the two types of stakeholders, from internal to external stakeholders.
 The following are examples of internal stakeholders and examples of external stakeholders and their roles and functions.

-See also difference between primary and secondary sources
+See also difference between there and their

 1. Example of Internal Stakeholders